What do these papers mean?

 Notice of Court Hearing (form EA-109)

-This form tells you when you need to go to court.
-You have a court hearing (court date) because the person listed in number 1 has asked for a restraining order against you.
-If you do not agree to have a restraining order against you, you must go to court on your hearing date to tell the judge why you do not agree.
+- If you do not agree to having a restraining order against you, you must go to court on your hearing date to tell the judge why you do not agree.

 What is the other side asking for?